 SALMON: A RED HERRING

 SALMON: A RED HERRING accounts for how we ended up in a deceptive world where sparrows molt pink, dogs turn blue, and honey glows maraschino red; where pharaohs tint paint, laptops flavor fog, and farms feed color.

 FROM THE EDITORS

 The humanism of the past five hundred years is dead.
 Believing man was exceptional, it opened the abyss of extinction.
-A new approach is needed to re-enchant the world and establish the commonality of all life on Earth.
+A new approach is needed to establish the commonality of all life on Earth.
 This is not just the task of politics and philosophy.
 It requires the effort of all those who tear down convention in order to preserve what is meaningful.
 That is, the preservation not just of environments, but myth, irrationality, autonomy, and joy—whether by direct or poetic means.
 New islands—of thought, literature, art—are already emerging.
-They are the necessary minimum for this re-beginning.
 We find these points of orientation, mapping a scattered community that spans continents and disciplines.
 To represent a world of many worlds, not a globe.

 Our books revive the extinct genre of isolarii—the ‘island books’ that emerged at the start of the Renaissance.
 Bound together were poems, stories, and artworks—each a supposed island, a space that held a singular idea.
 We take up this genre-bending format to navigate the turbulence of our times.
 Each book is a ready-to-hand island.
 Together, they are a growing archipelago.
 Islands from which to view the world anew.